Sayings:

 Find something positive in each practice

-Lev Vygotsky “zone of proximal development” “scafholding”
+Lev Vygotsky “zone of proximal development” and “scaffolding.”
+Building up with small successful increments.

 Measurable, milestones, mini moments